 The Umbrella AD Connector software retrieves details of User, Computer, and Group information from your AD Domain Controller using LDAP.
 Only the necessary attributes are stored from each object, this include sAMAccountName, dn, userPrincipalName, memberOf, objectGUID, primaryGroupId (for users and computers) and primaryGroupToken (for groups).

 This data is then uploaded to Umbrella for use in Policy Configuration and Reporting.
-This data is also required for per-user or per-computer filtering to work with our Umbrella Insights products.
+This data is also required for per-user or per-computer filtering.
+Note: objectGUID is sent in hashed form.

 To find out exactly what is being synced, you can look at the .ldif files contained within: